 Moreover, a human being comes about [ginetai] from a human being, but not a bed from a bed.
 On this account, they say that not the schema [schēma] but the wood is the nature, since if it were to sprout, it would become not a bed but wood.
 But if, therefore, this [material] is nature, then also the form is nature, for from a human being comes a human being.
 (Phys.
 II.1 193b9–14)29

 Aristotle picks up on Antiphon’s and Empedocles’s tacit assumption that what makes something a nature is its ability to generate.30 This would have been intuitive for the Greeks, since the word genesis means “birth, generation, coming-to-be,” but also “source” or “origin.”
-This means that what makes something a nature is being a source.
+This means that what makes something a nature is its being a source.
 But if this is so, Aristotle argues, then material is not the only way that nature is a source.

 This becomes visible by changing Antiphon’s example from an artifact to a living thing.
 In natural and artificial beings alike, patterns in material arise and fall away.
 But unlike in artificial things, the shapes of natural beings propagate and generate other shapes of the same kind.